logicalclocks/hopsworks-tutorials/integrations/dbt_bq/README.md

 ![output](images/sparkConfig.png)

+Code to create Dataproc cluster is present in `provision.sh` file.

+To make `provision.sh` file executable do the next:

+`chmod +x provision.sh`

 Fill in your cluster information and then use `./provision.sh` command to start the cluster creation.

 ### <span style='color:#ff5f27'>📡 DBT Setup </span>

-Install the BigQuery adapter running:
+Install the BigQuery adapter running
 `pip install dbt-bigquery`

 Create a new profile inside your ~/.dbt/profiles.yml file.